-At 16:00 Sara is back in the hall and after her five set thriller this morning she is on her best form and wins her last 16 match against Helena Dretar-Karic from Croatia.
-It takes her through to the quarter finals and also lays down a marker ahead of the team event next week.
+At 16:00 Sara is back in the hall and after her five-set thriller this morning she is on her best form and wins her last 16 matches against Helena Dretar-Karic from Croatia.
+It takes her through to the quarter-finals and also lays down a marker ahead of the team event next week.
 Having been up since 04:00 to prepare for the 09:00 start this morning Sara heads back to the village for an early night.

 As 17:30 approaches the tension mounts as the quarter-finals are about to start.
 Sue and David are up first and after a few stretching exercises David starts slowly against World champion Valera but fights his way back to take the first set and Sue has lost the first set against the talented young German Sandra Mikolaschek.

 David is playing superbly and is 2-0 up and at 10-9 in the third he has a match point to take out the World number one.
 But Valera is not done and having saved that he takes the set and slowly starts to use all his experience to take control of the match.
 David admits afterwards that subconsciously he is thinking about the match point in the fourth set and it turns out to be the turning point in the match.